starvator/urnanlol/README.md

 # urnanlol
-Filter bad words as if you were under your nan's supervision. lol
+Filter bad words as if you were under your nan's supervision. lol (chrome extension)